silvaxxx1/silvaxxx1/README.md

 ---

-### *"Bridging the gap between cutting-edge AI research and production systems that scale"*
+### *"Building AI systems that bridge research innovation with production systems that scale"*

+### *⚡ Next Chapter: Mastering GPU programming and deep systems to join the top 0.1% of AI engineers*

 ⭐️ From [Mohammed "Silva" Sedeg](https://github.com/silvaxxx1)